yuvicode/RestYa/RestYa/doc/readme.txt

 To add more services from a different vendor (i.e facebook) developer should:

 - Add the service definition to RestListDef.java
-- Provide vendor specific implementation under code.java.listhem.providers
+- Provide vendor specific implementation under code.java.restya.providers

 TODO:
 - Implement Twitter RestAuthenticationProvider (all in the activity now...)